Hadith 7 — The Deen is Naseehah: Sincerity and Advice

 [Quran,6:162,"Say, 'Surely my prayer, my worship, my life, and my death are all for Allah—Lord of all worlds.'"]

-Sincerity to Allah is the meaning of La ilaha illa Allah—there is nothing in your heart more beloved, feared, or obeyed than Allah.
+Sincerity to Allah, brothers, is the meaning of La ilaha illa Allah.
+It means there is nothing in your heart more beloved, more feared, more hoped in, or more obeyed than Allah.
+This is the beginning and the foundation of all naseehah.

 2. Naseehah to His Book